 What are the duties of a paraprofessional?

-The intent of using paraprofessionals is to supplement not supplant the work of the teacher/service provider.
+The intent of using paraprofessionals is to supplement (not supplant) the work of the teacher.
+The work of the paraprofessional is delegated and supervised by the teacher.
 Paraprofessionals can assist in providing a variety of activities based on their training and scope of responsibilities.
-Paraprofessionals can be used to increase the frequency, intensity, efficiency, and availability of instructional assistance and services as delegated and supervised by the qualified teacher/service provider; they can assist the qualified supervising teacher/service provider with generalization of learned skills to multiple settings; and they can assist with habilitation and education programs.
+Paraprofessionals can be used to increase the frequency, intensity, efficiency, and availability of instructional assistance and services.
+Paraprofessionals can assist the supervising teacher with generalization of learned skills to multiple settings; and they can assist with habilitation and education programs.

 The responsibilities of a paraprofessional are determined by the IEP team.
 Depending on the student’s need, a paraprofessional might

-- modifying or adapting instruction for students with disabilities;
+- modify or adapt instruction for student(s) with disabilities;

-- working with individual students or small groups of students to reinforce learning of material or skills introduced by the teacher;
+- work with individual students or small groups of students to reinforce learning of material or skills introduced by the teacher;

-- guiding independent study, enrichment work, and remedial work with students as set up and assigned by the teacher;
+- guide independent study, enrichment work, and remedial work with students as set up and assigned by the teacher

-- assisting students with self-care tasks (as necessary); and
+- assist students with self-care tasks (as necessary)

 How do I get a paraprofessional for my child?